alphastrata/shadplay/README.md

 - Automatic recompilation and update of shaders upon saving changes in your editor.
 - Quick iteration and experimentation with `wgsl` shader code.
 - Transparent background, with always-on-top (so you can have it on top of your editor)
-- Screenshot the shader you're working on with <SPACEBAR>, this will also version the shader (at `assets/shaders/myshader.wgsl`) for you i.e:
+- Screenshot the shader you're working on with <kbd>SPACEBAR</kbd>, this will also version the shader (at `assets/shaders/myshader.wgsl`) for you i.e:
 - \[WIP\] Textures, see `assets/shaders/howto-texture.wgsl` (drag and drop is coming...)
 - Mouse coords over a `uniform`, see `assets/shaders/howto-mouse.wgsl`